 Is administered to provide students with a selection of career choices in terms of their personal interests, abilities, and values.
 The Career Interest Profiler is part of the student's Naviance account.
 Students can explore careers, formulate a resume, see videos of professionals in the field.
 Students in grade 10 will take a Strength's Explorer assessment and receive feedback on their strengths and weaknesses.

 For those students planning to continue their education beyond high school, the following tests may be taken.
-Students should see their guidance counselor or use one of the inventories available on this website.The Preliminary Scholastic Assessment Test/National Merit Scholarship Qualifying Test (PSAT/NMSQT)
+Students should see their school counselor if they have any questions.The Preliminary Scholastic Assessment Test/National Merit Scholarship Qualifying Test (PSAT/NMSQT)

-Is a two-hour test of verbal and mathematics ability given only once a year in October to students in grades 10 and 11 at the students' expense.
+Is a two-hour test of verbal and mathematics ability given only once a year in October to students in grades 9, 10 and 11; the cost is covered by the Stratford district.
 From the PSAT the student gains significant information from the scores, which can be utilized in developing post high school plans.
 Moreover, scholarship awards by foundations and other groups are made on the basis of the scores achieved on this test.The Scholastic Assessment Test (SAT), the American College Tests (ACT) and the College Board Achievement Tests

 Are different tests designed for college admission.
 The test(s) the students take will be determined by the requirements for admission that are specified by the individual college.
 A brief explanation of each of these tests follows.The Scholastic Assessment Test (SAT I)